 Lauren brought her skills in web, media, and imaging to Water World Swim in 2013, starting with a brand new website.
 She has run the San Francisco Marathon twice and will be running the Napa Valley Marathon in 2017.
-She'll also be swimming Alcatraz Swim with the Centurions this year with her mother Edita Brychta, who with 3 Alcatraz and 2 Bridge to Bridge finishes and 2 Golden Gate Bridge wins under her belt, will be celebrating 10 years since her first Alcatraz!
+She completed Alcatraz Swim with the Centurions in 2016 and is looking forward to more bay adventures!

 Andrea's love of the water began at a very early age- she could swim before she could walk!
 After a successful college water polo career, Andrea finally made the jump into open water swimming by completing an Alcatraz crossing to celebrate a milestone birthday.
 That experience hooked Andrea and she has gone on to participate in Island to Island, Golden Gate Bridge and also the inaugural Galapagos trip in the spring of 2015.
 During the summer months, you'll even see her sans wetsuit in the San Francisco Bay!

 Outside of the water, Andrea is a seasoned marketing communications expert and brings corporate PR and event promotional experience to help even more swimmers from around the world discover a love for the oceans, rivers and lakes that connect us all.
 If you are interested in sponsoring an event or partnering with Water World Swim, or for any media interview requests, you can reach her at email@example.com.

 Juan Carlos Valencia